1/23/2019

 Spencer Kern

-Hey guys, thanks for taking the question.
-I'm just wondering you've guided to 120 to 130 million of new leasing revenue on towers in 2019.
+Hey, guys.
+Thanks for taking the question.
+I'm just wondering, you've guided to $120 to $130 million of new leasing revenue on towers in 2019.
 How does that compare to what you guys saw in the fourth quarter?
-I'm just trying to gauge whether your your guidance assumes any acceleration and activity or if it's pretty much an annualization of this past quarter.
-Thanks.
+I'm just trying to gauge whether your guidance assumes any acceleration in activity or if it's pretty much an annualization of this past quarter.

 speaker